tuubes/TuubesCore/README.md

 ## Branches
 The *develop* branch contains the latest **in development** version of the Photon server.
 It's probably unstable and may not work at all.
 More stable releases can be found in the *master* branch.

+## Current status
+The Photon server **doesn't work** yet, that is, you can't connect to it.
+This will be possible in the next release "0.4.0", which will be ready in the next days.